 The test-drive model was the XC90 T8 Plug-in Hybrid R-Design Polestar.
-It runs on a 2-liter, 4-cylinder turbo-charged & supercharged engine, along with an 80-hp electric motor that can join the band or play solo.
+It runs on a 2-litre, 4-cylinder turbo-charged & supercharged engine, along with an 80-hp electric motor that can join the band or play solo.

 Having driven the car for 3 days, I appreciated why it has won more awards than any other SUV in the past 12 months.
 It’s a very smart & safe car that is surprisingly engaging to drive.
 It has loads of high-tech safety features, as well as several handy convenience functionalities.
 I was really impressed with the style & technology.
 And with its air suspensions, the car drives really smooth & can go up and down according to drive modes.

 There are several reasons to love this car.
 First of all, Thor’s hammer LED headlight.
 Second, the all-new Drive-E powertrain.
 Third, the plug-in hybrid with 4-wheel drive, ultra-low emissions, and a combined output of 400 horsepower and almost 630 Nm of torque.
 Fourth, the innovative, flexible platform (Scalable Product Architecture) Volvo has built it upon.
 Fifth, the appealing harmonious design with high luxury & super advanced safety & comfort for all the seven passengers the car can accommodate.